 Do Not Panic

-Panic is the one thing that can cause your well prepared plan to fail.
+Panic is the one thing that can cause your well-prepared plan to fail.
 The difference between a disaster that results in failure and one that results in continuity success is often how well teams control panic.
-Well trained teams can recover from even the most serious incidents provided they remain calm and in control.
+Well-trained teams can recover from even the most serious incidents provided they remain calm and in control – and follow the plan.

 There is no one cause of panic.
 It usually comes from small problems that grow.
-So long as everything rolls along smoothly, people are pretty good at adjusting.
+As long as everything rolls along smoothly, people are pretty good at adjusting.
 But as soon as things begin to unravel, there is a strong likelihood that it will only take a small change to cause chaos and panic.
 With this comes the abandonment of rational thought.
-This is when we see companies forgetting about their business continuity plans and operating in a completely reactive situation.
+This is when we see companies forgetting about their Business Continuity Plans and operating in a completely reactive situation.

 This does not work.
 Remember the number one rule: do not panic.
-Trust in your business continuity plan and the preparations you made to ensure it would work in such a situation.
+Trust in your Business Continuity Plan and the preparations you made to ensure it would work in the situation at hand.

 Watch Out For Murphy

 By doing these little things, you can keep Murphy away, and breathe easy.
-Remember, a successful business continuity plan only works if you do your part in the maintenance of the plan, your team, and your essential equipment.
+Remember, a successful Business Continuity Plan only works if you do your part in the maintenance of the plan, the team has the current plan, and your essential equipment is ready to go.

 Practice Makes Perfect

 We’ve all heard the mantra that practice makes perfect.
-Well it couldn’t be more true than in a disaster scenario.
+It’s never more true than in a disaster scenario.
 The more you practice your plan, making sure team members know how to respond, the more likely things will operate smoothly.

 Practicing these will quickly turn the situation from disaster to recovery.